About Jean Whitemane

 Jean is not a large man and although he is not as young as he used to be, his presence is still known.
 He stands about an average height of 5'11, his hair is white as his namesake states.
 He bears the face of one who has seen and experienced much over the years, his deep blue eyes are piercing and full of haunted experiences.
 He carries himself as one would expect of a hunter; calm, calculating, and ever watchful of his surroundings.

-He is a stern man and his serious demeanor follows over to his line of work.
-He dresses in plain but sturdy clothing fit for long term travel and almost never travels unarmed.
+He is a stern man and his serious demeanor follows over into his line of work.
+He dresses in plain, but sturdy clothing fit for long term travel and almost never travels unarmed.

 When prepared for battle he looks like a knight of old tales ready to battle the darkness.
-A dark cloak hangs over his armor, which is a breastplate emblazoned by his houses sigil.
-A roaring lion with a white mane.
+A dark cloak hangs over his armor; a breastplate emblazoned by his houses sigil, a roaring lion with a white mane.
 Both of his gauntlets are made of silver with spikes and have locking attachments.
 His Finely crafted, alchemically silvered Longsword, simple but well used war-hammer and well worn buckler hang at his side for close combat.
 A bandolier hangs across his chest often filled with holy water or alchemists fire for ease of access.
 His most prized possession however, is Vanquish.
 A well crafted Long-bow made from a rare wood known as Dark-Wood.
 It was tailored to Jeans specifics to utilize his strength and given to him on his 18th name day.

-Born the 3rd son of the Whitemane Family of the last generation, Jean's duty to not only to his family but to the country as a whole was well ingrained into him.
+Born the 3rd son of the Whitemane Family of the last generation, Jean's duty, not only to his family but to the country as a whole, was well ingrained into him.
 He was given no special title and was not given any family heirlooms to keep either.
-Instead, as was custom of the 3rd son, he was sent to study the knowledge's and contemplate the spiritual aspects of life at a temple of Pharasma.
+Instead, as was custom of the 3rd son, he was sent to study the worlds knowledge's and contemplate the spiritual aspects of life at a temple of Pharasma.

 Many years of his youth were spent studying various religious scripts and speaking with scholars to better learn how to hunt down and destroy the monsters that plagued the land.
 Though mostly, it was the Undead that fascinated him.
 He was not a true scholar however.
 Though he had learned both wisdom and presence within the temple, his mind was slower than most and often wandered to the lands he ought to be traveling using his knowledge to defeat the foul creatures.
-Eventually Jean decided he could no longer learn more from books and teachings.
+Years went by and eventually Jean decided he could no longer learn more from books and teachings.
 He compiled his knowledge into several thick tomes before sending them to his home with a letter of explanation to his family.
-He knew he was a man of actions more than words, he had to exercise his knowledge.
+He knew he had always been a man of actions more than words, and now he had to exercise his knowledge.